The results are in, and they say that running quick bursts of speed, like running strides, can make you faster…like, a lot faster.

 - Make you faster.

 You can run strides on a treadmill though it is not ideal or recommended.
 That is because the main purpose of strides is to improve form and your form is altered on a treadmill.
-Also, you can’t really lengthen your stride on a treadmill as you would when running fast on ground.
+Also, you can’t lengthen your stride on a treadmill as you would when running fast on the ground.

 - In the last one or half-mile of your run, slow to a jog and then increase your pace quickly on the treadmill so that you are running close to top speed (but not top speed!).